 As Christians we’re taught to trust in the Lord during our times of trouble, plant seeds during days of tribulation and pain, and expect a harvest.
 We also know that “our labor in the Lord is not in vain” (I Corinthians 15:58b).
 Because of our faith in God, we believe that our seeds will yield a harvest . . . so we continue to plant.
 For the past eighteen months, we planted and believed that it would pay off.

-Like Noah we’ve been believing God’s Word and planting seeds in preparation for what’s to come.
-During this lull, many of us planted seeds for our future in the form of advancing our education, building a savings, starting a business, writing a book, praying and seeking God more fervently, tithing, and sowing into others.
-These actions could be seen as risky especially during these uncertain times, and some people may have called us crazy—maybe not to our faces but surely behind our backs.
-Each of these actions were seeds sowed with the hope of a plentiful harvest.
+Like Noah, we’ve been believing God’s Word and planting seeds in preparation for what’s to come.
+During this lull, many of us planted seeds for our future in the form of advancing our education, building savings, starting a business, writing a book, praying and seeking God more fervently, tithing, and sowing into others.
+These actions could be seen as risky, especially during these uncertain times, and some people may have called us crazy—maybe not to our faces but surely behind our backs.
+Each of these actions was seeds sowed with the hope of a plentiful harvest.
 But truly what else could we do given the circumstances?
 If we planted nothing, we were guaranteed nothing in return; but if we planted something, there was a chance that we would get some sort of return on our investment.

 Believe Before Seeing